Social Media Management Blog | Sendible's Insights

 Modern social media users exhibit "continuous partial attention (CPA)" — they're constantly scanning for the next interesting piece of content.

 On average, the attention span for social media content has decreased to approximately 8 seconds.
-In most cases, the decision to watch or not happens instantly, with the stay or go reflex kicking in a second or two later.
+In most cases, the decision to watch or not happens instantly, with the stay-or-go reflex kicking in a second or two later.

 Most people scroll through feeds looking for content that either entertains, educates, or solves a problem.